 I was born and raised Catholic.
 When I was ten years old, I believed in heaven, I feared hell and I went to church every Sunday.
-As a child, my father once told me: “Whatever career path you choose, always give 100% effort in everything you do.”
+As a child, my father once told me: “Whatever you do in life, always give 100% effort.”

 I have used this philosophy my entire life.
 Religion was no exception.

-In my pursuit to become the best Christian I could be, I asked questions.
+In my pursuit to be the best Christian I could be, I asked questions.

 Questions such as: What happens if you’re a Hindu?
 Do you go to hell, even if you’re a good person?
 Why would God put us on earth to “test us” even though is omnipotent?
 Who created God?
 Where is heaven?